Suffolk County Cricket Club: Grounds

 Suffolk plays cricket at a variety of grounds across the county.
 In 2024, home matches were played at Wamil Way in Mildenhall, Old London Road at Copdock near Ipswich, the Victory Ground at Bury St Edmunds, at Ipswich School, and at Friar's Street in Sudbury.

 The Victory Ground has been in use by the county since 1934, with Ipswich School first used for a county match the following year.
-Between 1904 and 1904 the side played 101 Minor Counties Championship matches at the Town Ground in Felixstowe, the most it has played at any ground.
+Between 1904 and 1904, Suffolk played 101 Minor Counties Championship matches at the Town Ground in Felixstowe, the most it has played at any ground.